 - Entering Freshmen:

-- A combined Critical Reading and Math SAT score of 1200
+- Combined Evidence-Based Reading/Writing and Math SAT score of 1270 or higher; OR

 In what must I major to be a member of the Honors College?

 The Honors College is compatible with any major.
 All Honors course offerings fulfill core, departmental, and/or college requirements.